Skip to contents

 Value

-The document object, with this section's layout recorded.
+The document grid, with this section's layout recorded and its laid_out flag set TRUE.
 Returned so layout_section() calls can be chained.

 Details